ad-mz/R-studio/iris-dataset-analysis.md

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-qplot automatically decides which plot to use based on supplied variables.
-50 records per species.
+`qplot` automatically decides which plot to use based on supplied variables.
+50 records per species as the data set introduction described.

-Trying qplot if it will show a scatterplot
+Trying `qplot` to show a scatterplot

 ``` r
 qplot(Petal.Length,